cmiciano/ANEMONE/README.md

 Alternatively, ANEMONE can be run through GitHub using R Studio.

-Once you have the above packages installed on your computer, run the following command in your R Studio console
+Once you have the above packages installed on your computer, run the following command in your R Studio console:
 ```
-shiny::runGithub('ANEMONE', 'cmiciano')
+shiny::runGitHub('ANEMONE', 'cmiciano')
 ```

-This will deploy a local version of ANEMONE in your web browser
+This will deploy a local version of ANEMONE in your web browser.